Documentation Index

 - Service dependencies: Call graphs revealing lateral movement paths

-- Error conditions: Exceptions, failed authentications, authorization failures
+- Error conditions: Exceptions, failed authentications, authorisation failures

 | Strategy | Sample Rate | Use Case | Trade-off |